awslabs/unicornflix/README.md

 1. Clone the UnicornFlix workshop by running `git clone https://github.com/awslabs/UnicornFlix.git` or by downloading the zip [here](https://github.com/awslabs/unicornflix/archive/master.zip)
 1. Download and install Node and Node Package Manager (NPM) if you don't already have it from [nodejs.org](https://nodejs.org/en/download/).
 Select **LTS** for the node version.
 1. Install/update AWS Amplify CLI using this command `npm install -g @aws-amplify/cli`
-1. Install Amplify Video, a custom AWS Amplify CLI plugin for creating our video resource, by running `npm install -g amplify-category-video@alpha`
+1. Install Amplify Video, a custom AWS Amplify CLI plugin for creating our video resource, by running `npm install -g amplify-category-video`

 ## Backend Deployment with Amplify CLI

 1. First, open a terminal and navigate to the UnicornFlix directory that was created when you cloned the repository or unzipped it.
-**Please make sure the left hand side says UnicornFlix.** If it does not please use `cd UnicornFlix`
+**Please make sure the left hand side says UnicornFlix.** If it does not please move into the directory with `cd UnicornFlix`
 1. If you are running this event at AWS with Event Engine please click to expand for additional environment configuration steps:
     <details>
-        <summary>Click here to expand</summary>
+        <summary>Click here for Event Engine instructions</summary>

     1. Obtain your hash from the event lead and visit https://dashboard.eventengine.run/login
     1. Login in using your hash and click on the use console button